hoodiecrow/ConsTcl/README.md

 Some routines for checking if a string is a valid identifier. `idcheckinit` checks the first character, `idchecksubs` checks the rest. `idcheck` calls the others and raises errors if they fail.
-A valid symbol is still an invalid identifier if has the name of some keyword, which idcheck also checks, for a set of keywords given in the standard.
+A valid symbol is still an invalid identifier if has the name of some keyword, which varcheck checks, for a set of keywords given in the standard.

 ```
 proc ::constcl::idcheckinit {init} {